Email FacebookTwitterMenu burgerClose thin

 1. Determine which type of trust you’ll need: If you’re single, a single trust is probably for you.
 A joint trust may be better for married couples, since they allow couples to place jointly owned property like cars and homes inside of it, in addition to any property either spouse owns independently.

-2. Take stock of your property: Make sure you know exactly what you own and how much of it should be placed in the trust.
-Most of your property and assets, from cash to stocks to family heirlooms, can be placed inside the trust.
-Also take the time now to gather relevant documents for this property, like car titles or certificates of stock ownership.
+2. Take stock of your property: Make sure you know exactly what you own and how much you will place in the trust.
+You can place most of your property and assets, from cash to stocks to family heirlooms, inside the trust.
+Also, take the time now to gather relevant documents for this property, like car titles or certificates of stock ownership.

 3. Pick your trustee: You can name yourself as trustee or pick someone else.
 If you choose yourself, you’ll need to name a successor trustee to take over when you die.
 A trustee is generally a person’s child or another trusted relative.
 The trustee will distribute the contents of the trust as you direct.
 Now is also a good time to decide who will inherit what property when you die.

 6. Fund the trust by placing your property into it: You can do this yourself, but it can get tricky.
-Again, a lawyer may be helpful.
+Again, an estate planning attorney may be helpful.

 What Is a Living Trust?